scalastic/hotspot-vs-native/README.md

 ### Objectives

-@TODO => The main goal is to tune the application's components and see how they reacts.
+The main goal of this demo is to tweak the microservices' resources configuration and see how it affects the global application's performance.

 What are our levers for action?
 - Because this application is microservices-based, we could easily play with the **number of containers** running each